lazukr/mcsf3itemcalc/README.md

-# Minecraft Skyfactory 3 Tiered Crafting Calculator
+# Minecraft SkyFactory 3 Tiered Crafting Calculator

-This tool was made out of frustration of having to figure out how many items I needed in order to craft a specific tier of solar panels from the Skyfactory 3 modpack.
+This tool was made out of frustration of having to figure out how many items I needed in order to craft a specific tier of solar panels from the [SkyFactory 3 modpack](https://www.feed-the-beast.com/projects/ftb-presents-skyfactory-3).
+The version used is **3.0.13**.

 ## Requirements